-- Building Modeling and Optimization
+- Smart Building Systems/Remote Monitoring and Diagnostics

 ASHRAE, founded in 1894, is a global society advancing human well-being through sustainable technology for the built environment.
 The Society and its more than 54,000 members worldwide focus on building systems, energy efficiency, indoor air quality, refrigeration and sustainability.
 Through research, standards writing, publishing, certification and continuing education, ASHRAE shapes tomorrow’s built environment today.
 More information can be found at www.ashrae.org/news.